 COMMUNICATION STUDIES 3312.
 ORAL INTERPRETATION.

 Development of the skills of communication through reading of prose, poetry and dramatic works.
 As needed.

 Prerequisite: Sophomore standing or above is recommended.
 Consent of instructor.
-Three semester hours

 COMMUNICATION STUDIES 3324.
-ORGANIZATIONAL COMMUNICATION.
+LEADERSHIP COMMUNICATION FOR ORGANIZATIONS.

-Students are equipped with the necessary tools to communicate effectively in the business or professional setting.
-Includes a study of communication within work groups, preparing and presenting informational and persuasive reports, resume writing and interviewing techniques.
+This course examines the role that communication plays in effective leadership in various organizational contexts such as business, non-profit, and churches, Includes a study of communication within work groups, leadership communication, preparing and presenting informational and persuasive reports, resume writing and interviewing techniques.
 Fall, odd years.